vladfaust/vladfaust.github.io/posts/2020-08-07-hello-world.md

 ---

 How many years of programming experience is needed to be qualified to start a tech blog?
-Ten, fiveteen?
+Ten, fifteen?
-I see many blogging even with [zero](https://dev.to/), so I decided to give it a try as well.
+I see much blogging even with [zero](https://dev.to/), so I decided to give it a try as well.

 Time for an introductory post!